nerdishbynature/mobileonly.tools/_posts/2016-10-14-3-VPN-Providers-that-work-well-with-iOS.markdown

 readtime: 3 min read
 ---

-# 3 VPN Providers that work well with iOS

 __Most users use their iPad or iPhone when they are not at their desk or at home.
 This comes at a security risk.
 Connecting to airport or coffee shop wifi often means unencrypted connections.
 VPN providers help fix that.
 Here are three that work well on iOS.__